ioilmio/quotes-api/README.md

 * Deployment instructions

 * ...
-test for comment and revies flow
+test for comment and reviews flow with comment and summary